vorce/gonz/README.md

 Planned tasks:

 `mix gonz.post title`

 `mix gonz.page title`

 ## Todo

-- Build the individual posts
 - Rethink code structure, can simplify a lot of things and make it more consistent I think.
 - Low hanging speed ups (Task.async?)
-- What about site.yml, do we need it?
-Would it nicer in some more elixiry format?
+- What about site.yml, actually use it.. or do we even need it?
+Would it be nicer in some more elixiry format?